How to Hide a WordPress Custom Field

 Put together, the lines of code in your template should look like this:

-The first line is an IF statement followed by an ELSE statement.
-It basically, asks the question: Does the mood metadata exist for this post?
-If it does, the data gets displayed.
-If it doesn’t, then WordPress skips over the code, ignoring it completely so that nothing gets displayed for the mood Custom Field.
+The first line is an IF statement and basically asks, Does the mood key exist for this post?
+If it does, the value gets displayed.
+If it doesn’t, WordPress skips over the code, ignoring it completely so that nothing gets displayed for the mood Custom Field.
 The final line of code simply puts an end to the IF question.
-If the mood Custom Field exists, then WordPress will display it, or else it won’t.